 or her ability to carry out normal day to day activities'.
 Do you consider your child to have a disability?
-YES NO If yes what is the nature of the disability?
+YES \square NO \square If yes what is the nature of the disability?
 Does your child have any communication needs e.g. non-English speaker/ hearing impairment/ sign language user/ dyslexia?
 If yes, please tell us what we need to do to enable him/her them to communicate with us fully.
-Consent from Parent/Legal Carer: I confirm to the best of my knowledge that my child does not suffer from any medical condition other than those detailed above.
-I agree to notify the Club of any changes to this information. • I give my consent that in an emergency situation, the club may act in my place (loco parentis), if the need arises for the administration of emergency first aid and/or other medical treatment which, in the opinion of a qualified medical practitioner, may be necessary.
+Consent from Parent/Legal Carer: • I confirm to the best of my knowledge that my child does not suffer from any medical condition other than those detailed above. • I agree to notify the Club of any changes to this information. • I give my consent that in an emergency situation, the club may act in my place (loco parentis), if the need arises for the administration of emergency first aid and/or other medical treatment which, in the opinion of a qualified medical practitioner, may be necessary.
 I also understand that in such an occurrence all reasonable steps will be taken to contact me or the alternative adult named in this form. • The attached signature will denote that my child has my permission to be on the golf club's premises. • I acknowledge that the club is not responsible for providing adult supervision for my child, except for formal junior golfing coaching, matches or competition.
-I agree to my child being transported by club representatives to and from venues when he/she is representing the club.